jackyaz/ntpMerlin/README.md

 ntpmerlin
 ```

-If you do not have Entware installed, you will need to use the full path:
+If this does not work, you will need to use the full path:
 ```sh
 /jffs/scripts/ntpmerlin
 ```